caspark/dot-files/README.md

   the errors on startup, and hit `space, v, p, i` (mnemonic "Vim Plugin Install") to install plugins via [vim-plug](https://github.com/junegunn/vim-plug).
+* To update xdg-open to do the right thing (i.e.use nvim instead of vim), run `xdg-mime default nvim.desktop text/plain` (see config file in ~./local/share/applications).

 Note that this config specifically only works with Neovim, not (e.g.) Vim 8, which is why the config is at `/.config/nvim/init.vim` rather than `/.vimrc`.